Tips For Selling Your Unused Stuff

 Garage Sales Are Usually More Work Than They’re Worth

 A quick note on garage sales: unless you’re doing a whole cul-de-sac or a neighborhood garage sale where you’re all just going in together, garage sales are generally a lot more work for a lot less money.
 People who come to garage sales are usually looking for the bare minimum price.
-If I was between doing a garage sale or just donating the items, I would probably rather donate them, because I can’t think of too many things that would be worth me waking up at 4:00 in the morning to sit outside for hours for people to haggle over 25 cents here and there.
+If I were between doing a garage sale or just donating the items, I would probably rather donate them because I can’t think of too many things that would be worth me waking up at 4:00 in the morning to sit outside for hours for people to haggle over 25 cents here and there.
 It’s just a lot of work and not a lot of return.

 Be Aware Of Scammers :/

 Scammers are everywhere!
-I’m sure you’ve heard about being safe and cautious online, and not sharing your personal information.
+I’m sure you’ve heard about being safe and cautious online and not sharing your personal information.
 This is especially true when buying and selling.

-Also be cautious if people message you and say something like, “Hey, I’m interested in this, text me at this number,” or “My mom’s interested in this, text her at this number.”
+Also, be cautious if people message you and say something like, “Hey, I’m interested in this.
+Text me at this number,” or “My mom’s interested in this.
+Text her at this number.”

 You Can Use A Common Location For Pickup

 You can always insist on meeting people somewhere if that makes you more comfortable.
 A lot of people will only do business that way.
 There are some instances where it may be really difficult to do that, though.
-Say you have a large piece of furniture and you don’t have a way to take it to a local meeting point.
+Say you have a large piece of furniture, and you don’t have a way to take it to a local meeting point.
 In this case, one of the reasons that you’re selling it instead of donating might be so that somebody can come to haul it for you.

 Always Use Craiglists’ Relay Feature